Representing an element in F_q[t] as the sum of two irreducibles: Introduction

-: I thank Olivier Wittenberg for comments clarifying several points in a preliminary draft of this article, in particular for the observation that one needs to check that the two rational maps $\beta_1$ and $\beta_2$ are morphisms.
-I also thank Najmuddin Fakhruddin for useful discussions and Jean-Marie de Koninck and Claude Levesque for the invitation to the Qu\'ebec-Maine Conference on Number Theory and Related Topics $2006$, which got me started thinking about this problem.

-\emph{Notation.} We write $\Falg$ for an algebraic closure of $\Fq$ and let $\F{q^{s}}$ denote its unique subfield of cardinality $q^{s}$.
-For $k$ a field, $X$ a $k$-scheme and $k'$ a field extension of $k$, the scheme $X \times_{\Spec(k)} \Spec(k')$ will be denoted by $X_{k'}$.
-We say that a point on a curve is of order $n$ with some $n\geq 2$ if the scheme-theoretic intersection of the curve and its tangent at that point is of multiplicity $n$.
+{\bf Acknowledgements}: I thank Olivier Wittenberg for comments clarifying several points in a preliminary draft of this article, the need to check that the rational maps $\beta_i$ are morphisms being one of them.
+I thank Gian Pietro Pirola for useful discussions and particularly for his simplification of my proof of lemma~\ref{le:irreducibility}.
+I also thank Najmuddin Fakhruddin and Donghoon Hyeon for useful discussions and Jean-Marie de Koninck and Claude Levesque for the invitation to the Qu\'ebec-Maine Conference on Number Theory and Related Topics $2006$, which got me started thinking about this problem.
+Special thanks are due to the anonymous referees for very good suggestions which lead to a corrected and much more readable final version.
+A large part of the research for this article was carried out while I was a member of the Korea Institute for Advanced Study.
+I am very grateful for the excellent working conditions which the institute provided to me. \emph{Notation.} We write $\Falg$ for an algebraic closure of $\Fq$ and let $\F{q^{s}}$ denote its unique subfield of cardinality $q^{s}$.
+We say that a point on a plane curve is of order $n$ with some $n\geq 2$ if the scheme-theoretic intersection of the curve and its tangent at that point is of multiplicity $n$.